MonsterBagels/my-cachyos-setup/README.md

   + If dlss-swapper is not working or causing issues try updating game’s DLSS implementation manually by replacing nvngx_dlss.dll with an up-to-date version and using the dlss-swapper-dll wrapper script instead.

 ### General System Tweaks
+I did a couple of the tweaks listed here including changing the AMD 3D V-Cache Optimizer to Driver in the BIOS and then setting it to cache in the OS but running the grep code didn't seem to do anything so not sure.
+I also disabled split lock mitigate.

+### Sched-ext Tutorial
+I stuck with scx_bpfland and since I'm mostly gaming  I set the profile to Gaming

+### Peripheral Setup
+I mostly stuck with [this YouTube video](https://www.youtube.com/watch?v=uIRs-zh3nGI) for guidance.

+- Mouse (Razer Cobra Pro)
+  - I installed the [OpenRazer Driver](https://openrazer.github.io/) and the [Polychromatic front end](https://polychromatic.app/).
+  - It didn't recognize the charging dock but that was the only issue.
+- Keyboard (Keychron Q5 MAX)
+  - No software necessary.
+  - Uses [Launcher](https://launcher.keychron.com) webtool for programming.
+Wasn't able to get it working on Chromium so will need to program using Windows.
+- Headphones (Arctis Nova Pro Wirelss)
+  - While not as feature rich as Steelseries' GG software, [Arctis Manager](https://github.com/elegos/Linux-Arctis-Manager) gets the job done, through providing device data and Game/Voice channels for balancing.
+- Controller (Sony PlayStation Dualsense)
+  - Had difficulty getting the controller to sync with the default Bluetooth manager so I installed [Blueman](https://github.com/blueman-project/blueman) and that worked after a controller reset.
+  - Bluetooth manager gives an error saying it isn't connected but controller will connect and work afterwards
+- Streamdeck